edsonv/react-web-coding-challenge/README.md

 - [x] I want to see a list of reported bike thefts for the Berlin area.
 - [x] I want to see a detail page of the reported bike.
 - [x] I want to see the first 10 bike theft cases, with the ability to - paginate (10 cases per page).
-- [^] I want to see a total number of bike theft cases.
+- [x] I want to see a total number of bike theft cases.
 - [x] For each reported bike theft I want to see:
   - [x] Case title
   - [x] Case description